usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-2.md

 ---

-For this project, you will extend your [previous project](project-1.html) to support **exact search** and **partial search** queries.
-In addition to meeting the [previous project](project-1.html) requirements, your code must be able to track the total number of words found in each text file, parse and stem lines in a query file, generate a sorted list of search results from the inverted index, and support writing those results to a JSON file.
+For this project, you will extend your [previous project](project-{{ page.project | minus: 1 }}.html) to support **exact search** and **partial search** queries.
+In addition to meeting the [previous project](project-{{ page.project | minus: 1 }}.html) requirements, your code must be able to track the total number of words found in each text file, parse and stem lines in a query file, generate a sorted list of search results from the inverted index, and support writing those results to a JSON file.

 ## Functionality
 {: .page-header }

-Pending

-### Input

-Pending

-### Output

-Pending

-### Grading

-Pending

-#### Project Tests

-Pending

-#### Project Reviews

-Pending

-## Getting Started
-{: .page-header }

-The following sections may be useful for getting started on this project.

-### Examples

-Pending

-### Related Content

-The following homework assignments and lecture code may be useful to complete as part of this project:

-Pending

-### Hints

-Your goal should be to get to testable code as quickly as possible first, and then to focus on passing the functionality tests.
-One possible breakdown of tasks are:

-Pending

-It is important to **get started early** so you have plenty of time to think about how you want to approach the project *and* start coding iteratively.
-Planning to complete the code in too large of a chunk is a recipe to get stuck and fall behind!

-<i class="fas fa-info-circle"></i>&nbsp;These hints may or may not be useful depending on your approach.
-Do not be overly concerned if you do not find these hints helpful for your approach for this project.
-{: .notification }

-{% comment %}
-TO ADD:

-To be eligible for the "Project 2 Tests" grade, you must meet the following criteria:

-  - You must have a non-zero grade for the "Project 1 Tests" and "Project 1 Review 1" assignments in Canvas.

-  - Your code must pass the tests for the previous project, project 1.

-  - Your code must pass the tests for the current project, project 2.

-  - Your code must *not* pass the tests for the future project, project 3.

-See the [Project Testing](project-testing.html) guide for additional details.

-For this project, you will extend your [previous project](project-1.html) to support exact search and partial search.
-In addition to meeting the [previous project](project-1.html) requirements, your code must be able to track the total number of words found in each text file, parse and stem a query file, generate a sorted list of search results from the inverted index, and support writing those results to a JSON file.

-## Functionality
-{: .page-header }

 The core functionality of your project must satisfy the following requirements:

-  - Maintain the functionality of the [previous project](project-1.html).
+  - Maintain the functionality of the [previous project](project-{{ page.project | minus: 1 }}.html).

-  - Process **additional command-line parameters** to determine whether to search the inverted index and whether to produce additional JSON ouput.
-See the "Input" section for specifics.
+  - Process **additional** command-line arguments to determine the input to process and output to produce.
+See the "Input" and "Output" sections below for specifics.

   - Modify how input text files are processed to also **track the total word count of each file** when storing it in the inverted index.
 See the "Word Count" section for specifics.